KenMorencyTC/TC-Cloud-Team/AzureTemplateGenerator/README.md

 - Within each VNET there are of course subnets, route tables and network security groups which regulate pathing and security.
 - Our sample provides individual subnets in all four WORKLOAD VNETs for WEB, APP, DATA and MGMT.
 - An additional VNET peering is provided between Canada Central and Canada East on the CORE-CACN-INTHUB-VNET and CORE-CAEA-INTHUB-VNET in order to facilitate monitoring, maintenance and disaster recovery.
+- ALL network security is configured on a DENY ALL basis.
+Exceptions can of course be entered on an as-needed basis.
 ```
 ## What is the license?